loglob/mcaas/README.md

 and stores it in bak/

 ### exec.sh
-Sends its arguments to the server as a command.
+Sends its arguments to the server as a command

 ### restore.sh
 Restores the world/ directory from the latest backup created with backup.sh